collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### About Forks

 When you fork a repo, GitHub creates a copy of the repo, in your user (or organizational) account, with your user name in the URL.
 The fork will be an exact copy of the original repo at the time it was forked.
-You will be the only person with read/write access to it unless you give collaborator permission to someone else.
-If you make changes to the fork, the original repo will not be affected unless you submit a pull request and a project maintainer pulls your changes into the original repository.
+You will be the only person with write permission to it unless you give collaborator permission to someone else.
+If you can make any changes to the fork that you want (including adding collaborators), and the original repo will not be affected unless you submit a pull request and a project maintainer pulls your changes into the original repository.
 When you delete a fork, you are not deleting the original repo.

 <!--
 https://help.github.com/articles/fork-a-repo
 Most commonly, forks are used to either propose changes to someone else's project/upstream repository or to use someone else's project as a starting point for your own idea.

-In fact, you can make any changes you want to your fork--add collaborators, rename files, generate GitHub Pages--with no effect on the original."
  -->

 </td></tr>